fugreat/helloworld/README.md

-Those targets will run unit tests and create a gtest compatible XML report, create a valgrind memory leak report in XML format, create gcov code coverage in XML format, generate static analysis reports (cppcheck and flexelint), create a SonarQube Incremental Issue Report, generate API documentation and install hello application and world library+header file under /usr/local.
+Those targets will run unit tests and create a gtest compatible XML report, create a valgrind memory leak report in XML format, create gcov code coverage in XML format, generate static analysis reports (cppcheck, cpplint, and flexelint), create a SonarQube Incremental Issue Report, generate API documentation and install hello application and world library+header file under /usr/local.

 Metrics produced include the following formats that can be imported into various CI and QA tools such as Jenkins and SonarQube: